eachanjohnson/genson/README.md

 the blog root directory.

 ## To do
-1. Throughly test.
-2. Add more classes to HTML tags where possible.
+1. Add more classes to HTML tags where possible.
-3. Add blog tags.
+2. Add blog tags.
-4. Add suggested articles.
+3. Add suggested articles.
-5. Search.
+4. Search.
-6. Package into `setup.py`.
+5. Package into `setup.py`.